As Saudi Arabia’s capital, Riyadh is a cultural hub that seamlessly presents ancient fortresses with modern glass skyscrapers standing side-by-side.

 5. The National Museum

-Even though the National Museum is full of historic artifacts and located just next to Murabba Palace, it is housed in a modern building, which is why it’s in this category.
-It is also part of the King Abdul Aziz Historical Center.
+Even though the National Museum is full of historic artifacts and located just next to Al Murabba Palace, it’s housed in a modern building, which is why it’s in this category.
+It’s also part of the King Abdul Aziz Historical Center.

-The museum contains an expansive collection of all things that define Saudi culture and its people.
-Everything from fossils, to old architecture and structures, Pre-Islamic trade routes, and items from the Arab Kingdoms are on display.
+The National Museum contains an expansive collection of all things that define Saudi culture and its people.
+Everything from fossils to old architecture and structures, pre-Islamic trade routes, and items from the Arab Kingdoms are on display.

-The entrance fee costs SAR 10 for adults and it’s free for children.
+The entrance fee is SAR 10 for adults, and it’s free for children.
 There are audio-visual presentations both in English and Arabic.

 6. Deera Square